 To All 442nd RCT Veterans’ Families

-The French Government recently (April 2018) approved the French Legion of Honor and French Knighthood for the following three 442nd Veterans.
+The French Government recently (April 2018) approved the French Legion of Honor and French Knighthood for the following three 442nd Veterans, and each veteran/family has been presented with the honors.
 CONGRATULATIONS to the Veterans and their Families.

 Charles Toyoji Ijima, 232nd Combat Engineer Co., 442nd (Oahu, HI)